Gov. Parson says Missouri is fighting COVID and violent crime

 Both HB 46 and HB 66 are awaiting the governor’s signature before becoming state law.
 Legislators still have to appropriate funding to the witness protection program.
 The bill’s sponsor hopes the general assembly will appropriate $1 million dollars during veto session.

-Lawmakers will return to the Capitol next week for veto session where the House is also expected to vote on the three bills, HB 2, HB 11 and HB 16, the Senate sent back to them.
+Lawmakers will return to the Capitol next week for a veto session, where the House is also expected to vote on HB 2, HB 11, and HB 16, which the Senate sent back to them.
 Since senators and representatives are returning, the Department of Health and Senior Services will be offering COVID-19 testing for those working in the statehouse.